 simplelexer (recommended for

-must be an alias to simplelexer’s Token
+beginners), then Token must be an alias to simplelexer’s Token type:

 type Token = simplelexer.Token